 This calls into question the idea that we sexualize violence against women because we find pleasure in harming her.
 Instead, maybe we sexualize violence against women simply because we sexualize women.

-Also in random, bizarre things sold with sex, see our post on using sex to sell the most unlikely things.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Also in random, bizarre things sold with sex, see our post on using sex to sell the most unlikely things.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.